Stone2GIT/rf2_rfmod_management/README.md

 ## General

+Scripts for (re-)building and updating rFmods.

 ## Disclaimer

 Scripts provided 'as is'.

 ## Note

-PS1 files need to be opened with editor once in order to get rid of the signing warning.
+- PS1 files need to be opened with editor once in order to get rid of the signing warning.
+- Teamentries and layouts of vehicles and tracks will not be extended if there are new ones

 ## Quick start guide